Back to blog

 Residency & Practical Details

-The UAE charges zero personal income tax — period.
-Doesn't matter if it's local or foreign.
-Freelance visas start around $5,500/year.
-The Golden Visa offers 10-year residency for investors ($545K+ in real estate) or qualified professionals.
-Tax residency certificate requires 183+ days of presence.
+The UAE imposes no personal income tax regardless of source.
+Freelance visas start at approximately $5,500/year.
+The Golden Visa provides 10-year residency for investors ($545K+ in real estate) or qualifying professionals.
+Tax Residency Certificates require 183+ days of physical presence.

 12. Bahamas — Caribbean Zero-Tax